AnjanaMadu/library-management-system/README.md

 ## 📹 Instructions

-- Download the database.accdb file from the repository or create a new Microsoft Access database.
-There is a video in the repository that shows how to create a table in the database.
+- Download the zip file from the releases page according to your operating system.
-- Download the executable file from the releases page.
+- Extract the zip file.
-- Place the executable file and the database file in the same folder.
-(Database file must be named `database.accdb`.)
+- Use my database file or create your own database file.
+You can watch `how to craete tables.mp4` to learn how to create the tables.
+The database should be in the same folder as the executable file and named `database.accdb`.
 - Run the executable file.